To access Keyword Planner:

 - Network settings: Select 'Google' to get ideas for Google Search or select 'Google and search partners' to get ideas for Google Search, other Google search sites like Maps and Google search partner sites (sites that partner with Google to show ads).

-Customise your results by date range
+3. Customise by date range

-Let’s say that your business delivers flowers.
-Looking at your search volume trends, you notice that your keywords were most popular in February, the month of Valentine’s Day.
-You can use the date range feature to find other keywords that have been popular that month.
+You can use the date range feature to find other keywords that have been popular that specific month.
 Just click on the date field above the graph.
 You can also use the date range feature with your traffic forecasts.

-For example, you could choose to get forecasts just for the month of February to plan for a Valentine’s Day campaign for your flower delivery business.
+Let’s say your business delivers flowers.
+When you look at your search volume trends, you notice that your keywords were most popular in February, the month of Valentine’s Day.
+You could choose to get forecasts just for the month of February to plan for a Valentine’s Day campaign for your flower delivery business.